yuanz03/tp/docs/UserGuide.md

 Format: `assignteam pl/PLAYER_NAME tm/TEAM_NAME`

-* `TEAM_NAME` must be the same as an existing team in the address book.
+* `TEAM_NAME` must be an existing team in the PlayBook.
+Use the `addteam` command to add a team first.
+* `TEAM_NAME` should contain alphanumeric characters only with no spaces.
 * `TEAM_NAME` is case-insensitive, e.g. `u16` is the same as `U16`.
 * `TEAM_NAME` should not be blank.
-* `PLAYER_NAME` must be the same as an existing player in the address book.
+* `PLAYER_NAME` must be the same as an existing player in the PlayBook.
 * `PLAYER_NAME` is case-insensitive, e.g. `john doe` is the same as `John Doe`.
 * `PLAYER_NAME` should not be blank.
 * `PLAYER_NAME` must not already be assigned to `TEAM_NAME`.